Vlad173/minitalk/README.md

 *UNIX signals*
 * I can only use these two signals: *SIGUSR1* and *SIGUSR2*.

-Bonuses:
+### Bonuses:
 1. The server acknowledges every message received by sending back a signal to the client.
 2. Unicode characters support!
-3.

 ### Realization
-I divide the symbol into 8 bits and send the signals to server bitwise: 1 - SIGUSR1, 2 - SIGUSR2
+The client divide the symbol into 8 bits and send the signals to server bitwise: 1 - SIGUSR1, 2 - SIGUSR2.

-You can view the task [here](https://github.com/Vlad173/school21/subjects/minitalk.pdf
+You can view the task [here](https://github.com/Vlad173/school21/blob/master/subjects/minitalk.pdf)